 You can see our recommended settings here.

 This TV has just alright reflection handling.
-It's not very bright, either, so it looks best in a moderately-lit or dark room.
+It's not very bright, either, so it looks best in a moderately lit or dark room.
 It's best to avoid placing it in direct sunlight or opposite a bright source of light.
-If reflection handling is important to you, look into the LG UN7000.

-This TV uses a BGR (Blue-Green-Red) subpixel layout instead of the traditional RGB layout.
-For video content, it doesn't cause any issues, but if you're planning on using this TV as a PC monitor, it impacts text clarity, and some text will look blurry.
+This TV uses a BGR subpixel layout instead of the traditional RGB layout.
+For video content, it doesn't cause any issues, but if you're planning on using this TV as a PC monitor, it impacts text clarity with some text looking blurry.
 You can read more about this here.

-Unfortunately, this TV uses pulse width modulation (PWM) to dim its backlight.
-It flickers at 120Hz on all modes unless you set the Brightness to its max in the 'Game' or 'Movie' Picture Mode, at which point it becomes flicker-free.
-It's also flicker-free if you're in 'PC' mode with the Picture Mode set to 'Dynamic' and Brightness at its max.
-The Samsung TU7000's successor, the Samsung CU7000/CU7000D, is much better in this regard, so check it out if flicker is annoying to you.
+The TV uses pulse width modulation to dim its backlight.
+It flickers at 120Hz in all modes unless you set the Brightness to its max in the Game or Movie Picture Mode, at which point it becomes flicker-free.
+It's also flicker-free if you're in PC mode with the Picture Mode set to Dynamic and Brightness at its max.
+Since the flicker rate is slow, it will bother people who are sensitive to it.
+The Samsung TU7000's successor, the Samsung CU7000/CU7000D, is much better in this regard, so check it out if flicker bothers you.

-This TV can interpolate lower-frame rate content up to 60fps.
+This TV can interpolate lower frame rate content up to 60fps.
 It looks bad on our test pattern because of the backlight's 120Hz flicker; however, it's not as distracting in regular content.
-There are some minor artifacts, but it works well overall with most content.
+Some minor artifacts remain, but it works well overall with most content.

-Thanks to this TV's relatively slow response time, there's very little stutter when watching movies or other low frame rate content.
+Thanks to this TV's relatively slow response time, it has very little stutter when watching movies or other low frame rate content.

-Unfortunately, this TV can't remove judder from any source.
-If you want a TV that does, consider the Vizio V5 Series 2021.
+Unfortunately, this TV can't remove judder from any source, which is surprising as the Samsung TU690T variant can.
+If you want a TV that does, consider the newer Samsung CU7000/CU7000D.

-Unfortunately, the Samsung TU7000 doesn't support any variable refresh rate technologies and has a limited 60Hz refresh rate.
-For better gaming performance, check out the Hisense U6G.
+Unfortunately, the Samsung TU700D doesn't support any variable refresh rate technologies and has a limited 60Hz refresh rate.
+For better gaming performance, check out the Hisense U6/U6K.

-This TV has fantastic low input lag.
-It's extremely low when in 'Game' mode, and it's only slightly higher outside of 'Game' mode.
-To get the lowest input lag when using a PC, the input in use must be labeled 'PC', and you must be in 'Game' mode, as well.
+This TV has remarkably low input lag.
+It's extremely low when in Game Mode and only slightly higher outside of Game Mode.
+To get the lowest input lag when using a PC, the input in use must be labeled 'PC', and you must be in Game Mode.

 This TV supports most common resolutions and can display proper chroma 4:4:4 at all supported resolutions, which helps with text clarity when using the TV as a PC monitor.

 This TV has a decent frequency response.
-It's well-balanced overall; however, some may find the bass to be a bit on the lighter side, especially for watching movies or gaming.
-It doesn't get that loud, so it's better suited for small and quiet environments.
+It's well-balanced overall, but like most TVs, it doesn't produce much bass.
+It doesn't get that loud either, so it's better suited for small and quiet environments.

-The remote control is similar to previous entry-level models, with just a few minor tweaks.
-Shortcuts to streaming services have been added, but otherwise, it remains unchanged, and there's still no voice control.
+The remote control is similar to previous entry-level models, with a few minor tweaks.
+Shortcuts to streaming services have been added, but otherwise, it remains unchanged, and there's no voice control.